qtechdev/devlog/todo/tasks.md

 should be created with `ln -s`, pointing to the freshly insatlled version.
 I should also make sure to create a minimum viable product for the 1.0 release, and update the version numbers properly.

-## opengl faults
-__(added: 2020-08-11, completed: ...)__
-something appears to have gone wrong with all of my opengl programs, only getting a blue screen could possibly be an issue with stb_image?

 ## readmes
 __(added: 2020-07-17, completed: ...)__